bengottlieb/SwiftGraphics/README.markdown

 ## Usage

 SwiftGraphics builds iOS and OSX frameworks.
-Just add SwiftGraphics.xcodeproj to your project and set up your depdencies appropriately.
+Just add SwiftGraphics.xcodeproj to your project and set up your dependencies appropriately.

 You can play with SwiftGraphics in Xcode 6 Playgrounds.
-Usew Demos/SwiftGraphicsDemos.xcworkspace.
+Use Demos/SwiftGraphicsDemos.xcworkspace.

 ## Help Wanted